 It’s called Cha ca La Vong because it originated from La Vong restaurant in Hanoi, where this dish has been served since the 19th century.
 This dish has become an important part of Hanoi cuisine and an interesting part of Vietnamese culinary culture.

+Bun thang is a delicate and visually stunning noodle soup from Hanoi that is often enjoyed as a celebratory dish.
 This dish is well-known for its intricate preparation and presentation, which includes thin rice vermicelli noodles immersed in a clear, subtly flavored broth made from chicken or pork bones.
 Bun thang is distinguished by its colorful and finely sliced toppings, which include shredded chicken, omelette strips, pork sausage (Cha Lua), and wood ear mushrooms.

 While not as common as some other Hanoi specialties, bun thang can still be found in some traditional Vietnamese restaurants across Hanoi, especially those that pride themselves on serving authentic and traditional dishes.